 In this case, toxins can take on lots of different forms, including:

 - Oral hygiene products

 Let’s unpack each of these to grasp how they impact our broader health.

-If we (mistakenly) believe the myth we shared above, ‘what goes in the mouth stays in the mouth’, you’ll believe that we can use any dental materials, even toxic elements, and they won’t harm the body.
+If we (mistakenly) believe the myth we shared above that, ‘what goes in the mouth stays in the mouth’, we’ll (also mistakenly) believe that we can use all dental restoration materials in the mouth without harming the body.